 Using the leader's guides for By This Name or All that the Prophets have Spoken

 This option enables the leader to gear the content towards the predominant worldview that exists in the class.
 By This Name is ideal for those coming from a post-modern, post-biblical worldview; All the Prophets is meant for those who are influenced by Islam.
-While the instructor does most of the teaching him or herself, included with both of these choices are interactive DVDs which offer valuable additions to the content.
+While the instructor does most of the teaching him or herself, included with both of these choices are interactive videos which offer valuable additions to the content.
 In many places, the video segments cover key teaching points in place of the instructor covering the same content from the book.

 Use the content from The Stranger on the Road to Emmaus